LaunchCode-Education-Archived/liftoff-OLD/playbooks/instructor-playbook/week-3/README.md

 * Students will have poor resumes.
     * Give specific feedback.
 * Students will have questions about Licenses.
-    * Answer their questions to the best of your abilities, if you don't know pass them to the instructor.
+    * Answer their questions to the best of your abilities; if you don't know how, pass them to the instructor.